igor-ka/ngcourse-next/handout/13-flux.md

   private getTasks() {
     Rx.Observable.fromPromise(
       this.server.get('/api/v1/tasks'))
-        .subscribe(
-          (tasks) => this._tasks = tasks);
+        .subscribe(tasks => this._tasks = tasks);
   }
   ...
 ```

 Notice the use of `Rx.Observable.fromPromise` that we have covered in the previous chapter to wrap our Promise base server.
 This is not required and you could achieve a similar result using `then()` methods of the underlying promise.
-Also, we have added a call to `getTasks()` method within the constructor to initialize our store with the data at the begining of it's lifecycle.
+Also, we have added a call to `getTasks()` method within the constructor to initialize our store with the data at the beginning of it's lifecycle.

-### Notifying Store Subsribers of State Change
+### Notifying Store Subscribers of State Change

 So far we have implemented `getTasks()` to get the data we need from the server and store it in our domain model, i.e. `this._tasks` variable.
 In practice our stores will have component listening to the change on our domain model.
 We will implement this mechanism using what we learned about RxJS below.